Abastenia St. Leger Eberle

 Abastenia St. Leger Eberle (April 6, 1878 – February 26, 1942) was an American sculptor known for her energetic, small bronze sculptures depicting poor immigrants on New York's City's Lower East Side.
-As an artist, Eberle had strong beliefs and felt a need for artists to create politically and socially conscious works of art that reflected current issues.
+As an artist, Eberle had strong beliefs and felt a need for artists to create politically and socially conscious works of art that reflected contemporary issues.
 Eberle spent much of her life working toward equal rights for American women and a widespread push for equality.
 Her most famous piece, The White Slave, representing child prostitution, caused controversy when exhibited at the 1913 Armory Show.

 Early life

 Born on April 6, 1878, in Webster City, Iowa, Mary Abastenia St. Leger was the daughter of a mother who was a musician and father who was a doctor in the US Army.
 Her family later moved to Kansas, then Missouri, before settling in Canton, Ohio.
 She initially studied to become a professional musician, but her father noticed her talent for modeling.
 He showed some interest in her development, but never offered Eberle much financial backing during her lifetime.

 Eberle's mother offered piano lessons and encouraged her to pursue her musical talent, which she displayed at a young age.
 Eberle pursued cello professionally, until one day her father was so impressed with a clay mask Eberle worked out that he acquired some modeling wax for her from a patient who made busts.
 Confident that she would quickly achieve talent in sculpture, Eberle stated, "I knew it [sculpture] was my work."
 She received lessons from this patient before enrolling at the Art Students League in New York.